mujahidfa/SAFEwalk-mobile/README.md

 yarn # or npm install
 ```

-5. Go `./contexts/socket.js` and change the IP address according to your local IP address.
+5. Go to `/contexts/socket.js` and change the IP address according to your local IP address.

 6. Finally, run the app: